 - 1. To estimate the prevalence of the following secondary outcomes in all 3 study cohorts: spontaneous abortions, pregnancy complications (pre-eclampsia, eclampsia, gestational diabetes, gestational hypertension), stillbirths, preterm births, and SGA births. - 2.
-To estimate the relative risk of each of the secondary outcomes in the exposed cohort versus the comparator cohorts, if sample size permits.
+To estimate the relative risk of each of the secondary outcomes in the exposed cohort versus the comparator cohorts.